Leadership

 James LaMarca

 James LaMarca is the Founder of Contemporary Climate Gallery and currently serves as Chair of the Board of Directors.
-Based in Boston, Massachusetts, he currently works for institutional investment advisory firm, Prime Buchholz LLC, as an Investment Data Analyst covering Global Equity markets.
-Additionally, James serves on the Editorial Committee of the Northeast Sustainable Energy Association.
+Based in Boston, he currently works for institutional investment advisory firm, Prime Buchholz LLC, as an Investment Data Analyst covering Global Equity & Public Real Asset markets.
+He is a Member of the Global Commodities Working Group at the Alternative Investment Management Association and serves on the Editorial Committee of the Northeast Sustainable Energy Association.
 James LaMarca graduated from Colby College with a major in Sociology and minors in Art History and Economics.
 He received three independent research grants related to the commercial art industry, fashion, and environmental sustainability, while having experience as a part-time Gallery Associate for the Lucy Lacoste Gallery.

 Aakanksha Chandrashekaran